geek-cookbook/geek-cookbook/docs/kubernetes/oidc-authentication/k3s-keycloak.md

   --oidc-client-secret=YOUR_CLIENT_SECRET
 ```

-All going well, your browser will open a new window, logging you into authentik, and on the CLI you should get output something like this:
+All going well, your browser will open a new window, logging you into Keycloak, and on the CLI you should get output something like this:

 ```
-~ ❯ kubectl oidc-login setup --oidc-issuer-url=https://authentik.example.com/application/o/kube-apiserver/ --oidc-client-id=kube-apiserver --oidc-client-secret=<your secret> --oidc-extra-scope=profile,email
+~ ❯ kubectl oidc-login setup --oidc-issuer-url=https://keycloak.example.com/auth/realms/master/ --oidc-client-id=kube-apiserver --oidc-client-secret=<your secret>
 authentication in progress...

 ## 2. Verify authentication